jarkkokilpe/web-hashtag-trending/README.md

 # Usage

 First of all, the data showing in the map is by no means real - it is fake mock data.
 The randomizer module in the backend keeps the data "alive" for the demo purposes.
+The mock data covers only handful (couple of dozens) locations on Map, but it is purely for demonstration purposes only.
+The data fetch cycle is also much shorter than in reality it would be with real API data.

 You can pan and scroll the map.
 If you scroll a little bit closer from the initial state, the US states appear on the map too.
 Further development idea could be to bring up the US counties too - when zoomed close enough, but that would depend on the specific base map, because e.g. the OSM map could be used also.